109: PLEASED TO MEET YOU, MR. PRESIDENT!

 Although our visit to Plains was centered on meeting Jimmy and Rosalynn Carter, there was a laundry list of other Carter sites to see during our time there.
 Once we registered and got the key to our room, the three of us set out on what my photographer called “A treasure trove of Jimmy Carter sites”.
 There were over a dozen historical Carter sites to see – but the ones that had a definite time limit were the first on our list.

-We kicked off our tour at the Visitor Center and Museum; which was originally Plains High School when it was built in 1921.
+We kicked off our tour at the Visitor Center and Museum, which was originally Plains High School when it was built in 1921.
 Students from Plains were educated from the first through eleventh grades there (Georgia didn’t add a 12th grade until the 1950s) and Jimmy and Rosalynn received all their public schooling in that building.
 As a matter of fact, Jimmy graduated from Plains High School in 1941; while Rosalynn Smith was valedictorian in 1944.
 When the three of us walked through the front doors, the first thing we saw was a replica of the Resolute Desk; and within a minute or two, I found myself standing on the desk for some photos.
 There wasn’t a lot of historic artifacts to see in the school/museum, but I did find one of the classrooms interesting.
 My photographer placed me on an old 1937-era desk that was situated in Miss Julia Coleman’s 7th grade English class.
 Coleman inspired her students to “study hard, one of you could become President of the United States.”
 There was no way she could have known that her prophecy would someday come true.
 Not only did one of her students become the 39th President of the United States, he also mentioned her in his inaugural address: “As my high school teacher, Miss Julia Coleman, used to say: ‘We must adjust to changing times and still hold to unchanging principles.’”
 Sadly, Julia Coleman died in 1973 and never lived to see her student reach the White House.

 As I stood outside of Plains High School, I thought the building looked good for being built in 1921.
 Jimmy Carter graduated in the Class of 1941, while Rosalynn was valedictorian in her Class of ’44.